 Unit Sequence: Learning Intentions

-Use grid references, lines of latitude and longitude, contour lines and symbols in maps and on globes to understand and record the geography of an area (geography).
+Use grid references, lines of latitude and longitude, contour lines and symbols in maps and on globes to understand and record the geography of an area.
+Describe the climatic similarities and differences between two regions.

-Describe the distribution of natural resources in an area or country (geography).
+Describe the distribution of natural resources in an area or country.

-Explain how humans function in the place they live (geography).
+Globle interactive game locating countries.
+Explain how humans function in the place they live.

-Present a detailed account of how an industry, including tourism, has changed a place or landscape over time (geography).
+Counties and cities of the U.K. Present a detailed account of how an industry, including tourism, has changed a place or landscape over time.

 🏁 BIG FINISH